What's New in Ion 1.1

 - Opcodes

-indicate one or more annotations encoded as aFlexSym
+indicates one annotation encoded as aFlexSym

 .